ICE-SEARCH: A Language Model-Driven Feature Selection Approach: Experiments and Evaluation

 The National Institute of Diabetes and Digestive and Kidney Diseases actively conducts and supports clinical trials targeting diseases with significant public health impact, including hypertensive heart disease (HHD).
 The global prevalence of HHD and absolute rates of adverse outcomes are expected to continue to rise due to population growth, aging, and continuing increases in obesity globally (\cite{roth2020global}.

 Fig~\ref{fig:hhd} demonstrates the heightened global and regional impact of HHD, quantified by the Disability-Adjusted Life Year (DALY) per 100,000 persons — one DALY represents the loss of the equivalent of one year of full health (\cite{WHO_dalys}).
 The global DALYs attributable to HHD is 2150.8 with a mean of 171.93 and a standard deviation of 267.64 in 2019.
-They are notably elevated in Asia where DALYs range between 975.46 and 1417.03 (\cite{yang2023global}.
+They are notably elevated in Asia where DALYs range between 975.46 and 1417.03 (\cite{yang2023global}).

 The observed geographic disparity in DALYs due to HHD highlights the substantial global health burden it represents, particularly in the hardest-hit regions.
 This disparity underscores the critical need for effective strategies to identify the causes of HHD for both diagnosis and treatment.
-Current research is exploring a variety of areas, including risk factors specific to certain demographics, advanced diagnostic techniques, and the genetic basis of these conditions. (\cite{NIH}). \textbf{Hence, any improvement on HHD MPA tasks would save a lot of lives. }
+Current research is exploring a variety of areas, including risk factors specific to certain demographics, advanced diagnostic techniques, and the genetic basis of these conditions. (\cite{NIH}). \textbf{Hence, any improvement on HHD MPA tasks would save a lot of lives.} \textit{As indicated in similar studies, such as~\cite{fekadu2023standard}, high DALYs can be averted as a results of enhanced early treatment likelihood and reduced late treatment-associated mortality.
+This enhancement helps lower the number of false negatives, thereby reducing the instances of cases that are either missed or diagnosed late.
+This improvement in diagnosis accuracy can be translated into reduced mortality and DALYs~\cite{fekadu2023standard}.
+Thus, each percentage improvement in diagnostic accuracy or reduction in errors can translate into significant decreases in DALYs.
+In fact, if the improved diagnostics lead to a 1\% reduction in DALYs, it would equate to 215,000 life years saved globally based on the 2019 DALYs statistics.}

 In this study, we select three open-source datasets on stroke, cardiovascular disease, and diabetes, all of which are either direct complications or contributing factors to HHD, due to the systemic effects of prolonged hypertension on cardiovascular health (\cite{petrie2018diabetes}.
 These case studies are intended to demonstrate the efficacy of ICE-SEARCH in improving the MPA of diseases with high risk.